How to Improve the Speed of Your PrestaShop Store

 imagen_articulo6_en

 If your PrestaShop store takes more than 3 seconds to load, you’re losing sales.
-Studies show that every additional second of load time can reduce conversion rates by up to 7%.
-And worse: Google also penalizes slow stores in search results.
+Studies show that each additional second of load time can reduce the conversion rate by up to 7%.
+And the worst part: Google also penalizes slow stores in search results.

 The good news is that most speed problems in PrestaShop have a solution.
-In this article we explain the most common causes and how to fix them.
+In this article we explain the most common causes and how to tackle them.

 Why is speed so important in eCommerce?

-Load speed is not just a technical matter.
+Page load speed is not just a technical issue.
 It has a direct impact on three critical areas of your business:

 • Conversion: users abandon slow stores before buying.